 Women of childbearing potential

 The effects of the medicine on an unborn child are not known.
-Therefore, effective contraception during treatment and up to 8 months after treatment should be used in women who are able to get pregnant.
+Therefore, effective contraception during treatment and for 8 months after treatment should be used in women who are able to get pregnant.

 Pregnancy/ Breast-feeding